aspose-slides/Aspose.Slides-Documentation/en/java/developer-guide/known-issues/object-preview-issue-when-adding-oleobjectframe/_index.md

 - object preview
 - presentation
 - PowerPoint
-- C#
+- Java
-- Aspose.Slides for .NET
+- Aspose.Slides for Java
 ---

 ## **Introduction**

-Using Aspose.Slides for .NET, when you add [OleObjectFrame](https://reference.aspose.com/slides/net/aspose.slides/oleobjectframe) to a slide, an "EMBEDDED OLE OBJECT" message is shown on the output slide.
+Using Aspose.Slides for Java, when you add [OleObjectFrame](https://reference.aspose.com/slides/java/com.aspose.slides/oleobjectframe/) to a slide, an "EMBEDDED OLE OBJECT" message is shown on the output slide.
 This message is intentional and NOT a bug.

-For more information on working with OLE objects, see [Manage OLE](/slides/net/manage-ole/).
+For more information on working with OLE objects, see [Manage OLE](/slides/java/manage-ole/).

 ## **Explanation and Solution**

 Aspose.Slides displays the "EMBEDDED OLE OBJECT" message to notify you that the OLE object has been changed and the preview image has to be updated.

-For example, if you add a Microsoft Excel сhart as an [OleObjectFrame](https://reference.aspose.com/slides/net/aspose.slides/oleobjectframe) to a slide (for more details, see the "Manage OLE" article) and then open the presentation in the Microsoft PowerPoint, you will see this image on the slide:
+For example, if you add a Microsoft Excel сhart as an [OleObjectFrame](https://reference.aspose.com/slides/java/com.aspose.slides/oleobjectframe/) to a slide (for more details, see the "Manage OLE" article) and then open the presentation in the Microsoft PowerPoint, you will see this image on the slide:

 ![OLE object message](OLE_object_message.png)